DCRP Review: Casio

 What I didn't care for:

-As always, I recommend a trip to your local camera store to try out the QV-2900UX and its competitors before you buy!
+As always, I recommend a trip to your local reseller to try these cameras before you buy!

 So how does the photo quality stand up?
 Check out the sample photos in our photo gallery!

 Want a second opinion?